gregs1104/pgbench-tools/README.rst

 Taking advantage of this feature is done in pgbench-tools by increasing the MAX_WORKERS setting in the configuration file.
-It takes the value of `nproc` by default, or where that isn't available (typically on systems without a recent version of GNU coreutils), the default is equivalent to a blank setting, which avoids using this feature altogether -- thereby remaining compatible with PostgreSQL/pgbench versions before this capability was added.
+It takes the value of `nproc` by default, or where that isn't available (typically on systems without a recent version of GNU coreutils), the default can be set to blank, which avoids using this feature altogether -- thereby remaining compatible not only with systems lacking the nproc program, but also with PostgreSQL/pgbench versions before this capability was added.

 When using multiple workers, each must be allocated an equal number of clients.
 That means that client counts that are not a multiple of the